drbobrinkman/CSE270B/SCHEDULE.md

 > Reading/writing:
 > ----
 > For Friday morning: Racing the Beam: Through page 117.
+Also,
+> Nicks_Guide_To_Cycle_Counting.txt and Smarter_Variable_Labels.html
+> from the readings directory.
 >
 > Be prepared to discuss technical tricks used in Pitfall! and Pac-Man.
 > In particular, procedural generation of Pitfall! screens,